ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 Event delegation allows selected events of one {@link module:utils/emittermixin~Emitter emitter} to be fired off by another emitter.
 Read our {@link framework/guides/architecture/core-editor-architecture#event-system-and-observables introduction to the event system} and more on {@link framework/guides/deep-dive/event-system#delegating-events delegating events}.
 </info-box>

 For now, {@link module:utils/emittermixin~Emitter#delegate delegate} `cancelButtonView#execute` to the FormView, so pressing the `cancel` button will fire off `FormView#cancel`.
-We'll handle delegating the submit event in a couple of steps.
+We will handle delegating the submit event in a couple of steps.

 ```js
 // abbreviation/abbreviationview.js